spyder-ide/spyder-terminal/README.md

 # spyder-terminal
 Spyder Plugin for displaying a virtual terminal (OS independent) inside the main Spyder window.
-Currently it only both Unix-like and Windows operating systems.
+Currently it supports both Unix-like and Windows operating systems.

 This plugin allows you to execute flawlessly any bash command inside spyder, even ncurses applications like ``nano`` or ``vi``, or Windows console applications such as ``powershell``.